awsdocs/amazon-sagemaker-developer-guide/doc_source/data-wrangler-analyses.md

 Use the **Code** tab to create custom visualizations\.
 Your dataset, after undergoing the most recently added transformation, is available as a [Pandas DataFrame](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.html) in this code block via the `df` variable\.

 You must provide an output variable, `chart`, to store an [Altair](https://altair-viz.github.io/) output chart\.
-For example, the following is an example of a code block that can be used to generate a custom histogram using the titanic dataset\.
+For example, the following is an example of a code block that can be used to generate a custom histogram using the Titanic dataset\.

 ```
 import altair as alt